nmcteam/3dash/docs/plugins/parsedown.md

 # 3dash Parsedown Plugin

-The Parsedown plugin converts [content file](../files.md#content-files) body content from Markdown into HTML.
+The Parsedown plugin converts [content file](../files.md#content-files) body content from Markdown into HTML using the popular [Parsedown](https://parsedown.org/) parser.
 This only applies to content files with a `.md` or `.markdown` file extension.

-After this plugin runs, affected content files' `body` property will be HTML instead of Markdown.
+After this plugin runs, affected content files' `body` properties will be HTML instead of Markdown.

 ## Use the plugin